neurothrone/weather-api/readme.md

 ## About

-A simplistic asynchronous Weather API that employs the [OpenWeather][openweather] API to allow the retrieval of the current weather by city or coordinates.
+An asynchronous Weather API that employs the [OpenWeather][openweather] API to retrieve the current weather by city or coordinates.

 ## Demo